chef-partners/camsa-templates/docs/local_deployment.md

 When using nested templates against Azure, they need to be publicly accessible.
 This is not easy to accomplish if you are developing on a laptop within a corporate network for example.
 To assist with this a local script has been setup that will perform the deployment for you.

+## Process

-When the script stages are executed the following occurs:
+When the script is executed it runs through the following process all of which are automatic.

- - Does the resource group already exist
+ - Does the resource group already exist?
    - If this is the first time the script has been run this will be false
    - If this is not the first time, then a local file `.deploy` will be read and the iteration found.
 The resource group name is thus `<RESCOURCE_GROUP>-<ITERATION>`.
 Delete the resource group.
  - Increment the iteration and write out to the `.deploy` file